Workers, Friends, Home Church, The Truth, The Way, Meetings, Gospel, Cooneyites, Christian Conventions, Hymns Old & New

 There are two churches here in Santo Domingo now, and 6 more in other parts of the country.
 Around 180 gather for convention when all our friends and their children come.
 We are glad that God's work has prospered in the lives of His people and that other seeking souls are drawing nigh.

-Another part of the story of the gospel here in the DR involves our convention place.
+Another part of the story of the gospel here in the Dominican Republic involves our convention place.
 For years our convention meetings. were held in community halls, government buildings, schools, etc., and workers and friends stayed and ate at small inexpensive hotels nearby.
 In 1998 we had our first "real" conv on the farm belonging to our friends, Menso and Nereida Marte.
 Everyone loved the convention, their first taste of truly drawing apart from the world to be with the Lord and His own.

 In July of that year a tragic incident occurred, as most of you know, and our friends, Menso and Nereida were murdered in their home one night by a gang of robbers.
 Ten people were apprehended and tried for the crime, 8 men and 2 women.
 5 were released after the trial, 3 are still in prison and it is rumored that 2 escaped and were later shot by the police.
 We don't really know all the details, but leave it all in God's hands.
 We had 2 more conventions there in Cotuí after their death, but gave the place up last year.

-A couple from MO who lived here in the DR for several years, Lewis and Donna Watson (with the help of many, kind, anonymous others), bought a piece of land in the town of Bonao, and this year some work projects have begun there.
+A couple from MO who lived here in the Dominican Republic for several years, Lewis and Donna Watson (with the help of many, kind, anonymous others), bought a piece of land in the town of Bonao, and this year some work projects have begun there.
 We are indebted to all who have taken a real interest in our country and our people.
 We can never repay them, but we know that the Lord can and will.

-I returned to the DR in January after a few weeks at home in Puerto Rico, and am adjusting again to the Dominican way of life.
+I returned to the Dominican Republic in January after a few weeks at home in Puerto Rico, and am adjusting again to the Dominican way of life.
 Power shortages are a common daily occurrence, as well as loud pulsating music from our neighbors' stereos and radios when there is electricity.
 They are generous in sharing the noise!
 The quietness and the lovely night sky are a consolation when the power goes.

 We are visiting several contacts whom the brothers first met, and surely hope that there is a seeking soul among them.
 A lady professed in the Special meetings here in the city in Dec. and her four daughters (ages 17–22) listen attentively when we go to their home on Sun. afternoons for a little study/gospel mtg.
 We are finishing the book of Luke with them.
 We are studying in Matthew and Mark with some of the others in their homes.
 And so, we sow on and hope on!